gregwhitaker/aws-getaccountid-example/README.md

 # aws-getaccountid-example
-An example of how to get the AWS account id of the current account in an application.
+An example of how to get the AWS account id of the current account at application runtime.

 ## Running the Example
 Follow the steps below to run the example: